 12.3.2 users of The Edge must comply with any temporary regulations and the directions of staff regarding health and safety precautions at the club and may be required to leave the premises if they do not do so;

 12.3.3 The Edge may be subject to revised opening and closing times, limits on the number of users, the requirement to make an appointment before use and any other restrictions or controls that we consider to be reasonably necessary.

-12.5 Subject to clause 12.3, your free use access to the Edge Club entitles you to:
+12.5 Subject to clause 12.3, your free use access to The Edge entitles you to:

-12.5.1 use the sports halls, squash courts, climbing wall, all 3G outdoor pitches during opening hours;
+12.5.1 use the sports halls, squash courts, climbing wall at The Edge during opening hours;